SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-tomb-guard.md

 </details>
 <details markdown="1">
 <summary style="font-weight: bold;">Craft One</summary>
-Creating a tomb guard takes 3 Spell Dice and the equivalent of 3 [bags of gold](/2024/06/26/currency/) in stone and embalming materials.
-You also need the fresh remains of a loyal follower.
+Creating a tomb guard takes 3 Spell Dice and the equivalent of 3 [bags of gold](/2024/06/26/currency/) of stones and embalming materials.
+You also need the fresh remains of a _loyal_ follower.
 Roll 1D6 to know the result.
 Add 1 to your roll for each additional Spell Die spent.

 1. Explodes (3D6)
 1. Berserk.